YasmineYahyaoui/YasmineYahyaoui/README.md

 ## ⚡ Fun Facts

-- I’m currently exploring Python
+- I’m currently learning Python
 - I enjoy exploring technology and diving into the world of programming

 <hr></hr>